 While it can almost seem as daunting as the planning process itself, I assure you — with a little organization and some helpful tips, you’ll have your wedding thank you notes done in no time!
 So keep reading to learn all of the thank you card etiquette do’s and don’ts, organization tips, and some samples of what to write!

-DO include personal details.
-Every card should mention the guests name(s), what they gave, why you’re excited to have it, and how you plan to use it.
+Every thank you card should mention the guests name(s), what they gave, why you’re excited to have it, and how you plan to use it.
 Check out an example below!

-DO include mentions of time and effort spent.
-If any of your family or friends helped with the planning, set-up, clean-up, calling relatives for RSVP’s, or spent any other time or energy other than simply just being a guest, PLEASE make sure to mention that!
+If any of your family or friends helped with the wedding planning, set-up, clean-up, calling relatives for RSVP’s, or spent any other time or energy other than simply just being a guest, PLEASE make sure to mention that!
 Thanking them for playing a helpful role in your big day will mean more to them than being thanked for the new crockpot.

-DON’T tackle this project alone.
-This can be your first real task as a married couple and shouldn’t be expected to be the bride’s responsibility!
-Besides, it was half his family, too!
+This can be your first real task as a married couple and shouldn’t be expected to be one person's responsibility!
+Besides, both your families attended!
 Divvy up the guest list and set aside time together each night to work on a number of thank you notes.

 Sometimes figuring out how to get started is the hardest part.
 Rather than sitting around for 30 minutes with severe writers block, here are some examples to get you started.